-1. SETTING UP THE RESERVOIR
+1. SETTING UP THE CHANNEL

 When you get your Wally Eco, make sure to take the hardware out of the bottom of the planter basket - a bracket, a drywall anchor, and a screw.
 Set those aside.
 At the back of the inside of the planter basket, a perforated panel will be flush to the back of the planter - slide that panel out, flip it around, and slide it back in, pressing down firmly into the slot in the planter.
-This forms the watering reservoir.
+This forms the watering channel.

 2. PLANTING AND SOIL

 Plant your plant(s) in high grade potting soil (we recommend Miracle Gro gnat resistant indoor potting soil) that reaches above the highest holes in the perforated panel, and make sure to pack it down.
 If the soil does not reach those holes, water could run over the top of the soil and out the holes in the front panel of the planter, but when planted and watered correctly, the Wally Eco is leakproof.
-Try not to get any soil into the watering reservoir - if soil gets in the watering area, brush it out with your hand as much as you can.
+Try not to get any soil into the watering channel - if soil gets in the watering area, brush it out with your hand as much as you can.

-5. ACCESSING THE RESERVOIR
+5. ACCESSING CHANNEL

-When it comes time to water your plant, you can easily take the Wally Eco down off the wall to access the watering reservoir, but you can also use a funnel or thin-point watering can to water them right on the wall.
+When it comes time to water your plant, you can easily take the Wally Eco down off the wall to access the watering channel, but you can also use a funnel or thin-point watering can to water them right on the wall.

 6. WATERING METHOD